Parker Stevenson: Career

 Stevenson's first notable screen appearance was a starring role in the 1972 movie A Separate Peace, credited as Parker Stevenson.
-After graduating from Brooks School and Princeton University, where he studied architecture, he moved to Hollywood and landed a role opposite Sam Elliott in the 1976 film Lifeguard.
+After graduating from Brooks School and Princeton University, where he studied architecture, he moved to Hollywood and landed a supporting role opposite Sam Elliott in the 1976 film Lifeguard.

 Stevenson became well known from starring with teen heartthrob Shaun Cassidy in The Hardy Boys/Nancy Drew Mysteries series, produced by Glen A. Larson's production company through MCA-Universal Television (now NBCUniversal) under license from the Stratemeyer Publication Syndicate, from 1977 to 1979 on ABC.
 In 1983, he co-starred in the movie Stroker Ace as Stroker Ace (Burt Reynolds)'s brash race-car driving nemesis, Aubrey James.
 The film was a critical and financial failure.

 In 1986, Stevenson starred as Billy Hazard in the television miniseries North and South.
 He co-starred with then-wife Kirstie Alley, who portrayed his sister Virgilia Hazard.
 He starred on the short-lived 1988 series Probe in the lead role of Austin James.
 He was part of the original cast of Baywatch in the 1989 season, returning for the syndicated 1997 and 1998 seasons.
 He had a recurring role as Steve McMillan, a computer tycoon on Melrose Place during the second season.
-He starred in the 1998 film Legion.
+He starred in the 1998 horror film Legion.
 In 2014, he had a guest role on the Western/mystery series Longmire.

 Stevenson has been a photographer since he was young; his work can be found at his photography website.

 From 2017 to 2020, he starred on Greenhouse Academy as Louis Osmond, Academy Director.

 Personal life

-Stevenson was married to his first wife, actress Kirstie Alley, on December 22, 1983, and they divorced in 1997.
+Stevenson married his first wife, actress Kirstie Alley, on December 22, 1983, and they divorced in 1997.
 They adopted two children: a son in 1992 and a daughter in 1995.

 Stevenson married celebrity chef Lisa Schoen on September 29, 2018, at Demetria Vineyards in Los Olivos, California.